Proof-of-Concept Awards Program

 The final presentation review committee will be a multidisciplinary committee of scientists, industry professionals, and investors, from outside of the University.
 POC awardees will be selected based on the project’s ability to successfully prepare the technology for commercialization within the scope of the proposed studies and within the requested budget and timeframe.

 Proposals are not currently being accepted.
-Stay tuned for details on the next funding cycle!
+Stay tuned for the next funding cycle!